Airbnb has been around since 2008, but its recent rise in popularity over the last…

 Products in the legal cannabis market are tested for safety and purity.
 This doesn’t mean that they are completely free of danger.
 For example, legal cannabis may contain pesticides, heavy metals and other dangerous contaminants used to “cut” the purity.

 What is the cause of vaping lung injury illness

 Because vaping is so new, and the illness currently affecting thousands of people is so new, researchers are having difficulty pinpointing the exact cause of the illness.
 Investigators are looking at several parts of END systems to determine the connection between vaping and lung illness.
 The parts include the following:

 - Cartridges or pods

 - Heating methods and inhaling

 If you or a loved one suffered a vape lung injury, contact The Carlson Law Firm.
 We have a qualified vaping lung injury attorney ready to take your call.

-What are the lung injuries associated with vaping?
+What lung injuries are connected to vaping?

 Inhalation of any chemical can cause irreversible lung damage and lung disease, no matter the source.
 There have been a number of illnesses associated with vaping devices or e-cigarettes.
 For example, e-cigarette use is associated with the following conditions: